-Manufacturing PMI in Spain averaged 50.70 points from 2011 until 2020, reaching an all time high of 56.10 points in November of 2017 and a record low of 41.10 points in June of 2012.
+Manufacturing PMI in Spain averaged 50.37 points from 2011 until 2020, reaching an all time high of 56.10 points in November of 2017 and a record low of 30.80 points in April of 2020.
 This page provides the latest reported value for - Spain Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Spain Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Markit Economics

-Manufacturing PMI in Spain is expected to be 52.10 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Spain to stand at 53.20 in 12 months time.
-In the long-term, the Spain Manufacturing PMI is projected to trend around 54.00 points in 2021 and 53.40 points in 2022, according to our econometric models.
+Manufacturing PMI in Spain is expected to be 42.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Manufacturing PMI in Spain to stand at 54.00 in 12 months time.
+In the long-term, the Spain Manufacturing PMI is projected to trend around 51.50 points in 2021 and 53.40 points in 2022, according to our econometric models.